IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Restrict Files
 ~~~~~~~~~~~~~~

 Restrict or unrestrict an existing file where ``id`` is the database id of the file or ``pid`` is the persistent id (DOI or Handle) of the file to restrict.
-Note that some Dataverse installations do not allow the ability to restrict files.
+Note that some Dataverse installations do not allow the ability to restrict files (see :ref:`:PublicInstall`).

 A curl example using an ``id``